 (C) Identifying a Manufacturer's Medium-Duty Vehicle Fleet.
-For the 2016 and subsequent model years, each manufacturer's MDV fleet shall be defined as the total number of California-certified MDVs, other than MDPVs, produced and delivered for sale in California.
-For 2016 and subsequent model years, a manufacturer that elects to certify engines to the optional medium-duty engine emission standards in section 1956.8 shall not count those engines in the manufacturer’s total production of California-certified medium-duty vehicles for purposes of this subparagraph.
+For the 2016 through 2025 model years, each manufacturer's MDV fleet shall be defined as the total number of California-certified MDVs, other than MDPVs, produced and delivered for sale in California.
+For 2016 through 2025 model years, a manufacturer that elects to certify engines to the optional medium-duty engine emission standards in section 1956.8 shall not count those engines in the manufacturer’s total production of California-certified medium-duty vehicles for purposes of this subparagraph.

 (c) Calculation of NMOG + NOx Credits/Debits